ahmadalwy3/ahmadalwy3/The-logger.md

     - A blocked request for a resource was redirected (`<<`) to a local, "neutered" replacement resource.
     - A defuser scriptlet was injected into the page (`+js(...)`)

+Particular columns indicate:
+1. Timestamp of the event
-When a resource is blocked/allowed/hidden/redirected, the second column in the row will provide further information.
-For blocked/allowed/hidden resources, the column will contains the responsible filter.
-For redirection, the column will contains the local resource used as replacement to the blocked network request.
+1. For blocked/allowed/hidden resources, the column will contains the responsible filter.
+For redirection, local resource used as replacement to the blocked network request.
+1. Action taken by uBlock Origin:
+    - `--` blocked request
+    - `++` allowed by exception filter/rule
+    - `<<` redirection to neutered resource
+1. Context identifier (domain) in which the filter is evaluated
+1. _Partyness_ of the network request related to main document, and optionally after comma, _partyness_ of the request in relation to embedded subdocument
+    - `1` for the first-party requests
+    - `3` for third-party requests
+    - `0` for _tabless_ requests (behind the scene)
+1. Type of request
+1. Address of the resource on which filter was applied

 Take note that the network request logger in uBlock is a forward-looking logger: this means only future requests can be logged.